TBCTSystems/bct-applications-architecture/poc/OpenBao-HashiCorp Comparison.md

   - You prioritize open-source software and want to avoid proprietary licenses.
   - You are comfortable with community-driven support and development.
   - You don’t need the advanced enterprise features of Vault.

----

-Ultimately, the choice depends on your organization's needs, budget, and philosophy regarding open-source software.
-Both tools are powerful, but they cater to slightly different audiences.